Analytical attractor for Bjorken expansion

 To proceed, it is convenient to measure the time in units of the instantaneous relaxation time and define the dimensionless variable $ w\equiv {\tau}/{\tau_R(\tau)}\sim \tau^{\Delta}, $

-which plays the role of an inverse Knudsen number.
-We also define \be g(w) \equiv \frac{\tau}{\L_0}\frac{\partial \L_0}{\partial \tau}=-1-\frac{\P_L}{\epsilon}. \ee which may be understood as the exponent of the power laws obeyed by the energy density at early or late times.
-The second relation, which follows easily from Eq.~(\ref{eq:Lequ}), shows that in the free streaming regime where $\P_L=0$, $g=-1$, while in the hydrodynamical regime where $\P_L=\varepsilon/3$, $g=-4/3$.
+which plays here the role of an inverse Knudsen number.
+We also define \be g(w) \equiv \frac{\tau}{\L_0}\frac{\partial \L_0}{\partial \tau}=-1-\frac{\P_L}{\epsilon}. \ee This quantity $g(w)$ may be viewed as the exponent of the power laws obeyed by the energy density at early or late times.
+It is also a measure of the pressure asymmetry.
+In particular, the second relation, which follows easily from Eq.~(\ref{eq:Lequ}), shows that in the free streaming regime where $\P_L=0$, $g=-1$, while in the hydrodynamical regime where $\P_L=\varepsilon/3$, $g=-4/3$.
 In terms of $g(w)$, \Eqs{eq:Lequ} become a first order nonlinear ODE, \be \Delta\frac{\rmd g}{\rmd \ln w}+g^2+\left(a_0+a_1+w\right)g+a_1a_0-c_0b_1+ a_0 w=0\,. \ee In the absence of collisions, this non linear equation has two fixed points, that we refer to as unstable ($g_-$) and stable ($g_+$) free streaming fixed points, whose values coincide with the eigenvalues of the linear system (\ref{eq:Lequ}).
 Numerically, $g_+=-0.929$, $g_-=-2.213$ \footnote{The fact that $g_+$ is not exactly $-1$ is an effect of the two moment truncation \cite{Blaizot:2019scw}.}.
-This fixed point structure continues to play a role when collisions are switched on \cite{Blaizot:2019scw}: The unstable fixed point moves to large negative values, while the stable fixed point evolves adiabatically \cite{Brewer:2019oha} to the hydrodynamic fixed point, $g= -4/3$.
-The location of this ``pseudo fixed point'' as $w$ runs from $0$ to $\infty$ corresponds to what has been dubbed ``attractor'' \cite{Heller:2015dha}.
-The attractor is understood here as the solution of Eq.~(\ref{eq:dif_gw}) that connects the (stable) free streaming fixed point to the hydrodynamic fixed point.
-It is a non trivial solution to which other solutions eventually converge at late time, thereby forgetting the memory of their initial conditions.
-As was shown in \cite{Blaizot:2019scw} this fixed point structure is only moderated affected by the higher moments ($\L_n$, with $n\ge 2$), which explains why the two-moment truncation (\ref{eq:Lequ}) is a good approximation.
+This fixed point structure continues to play a role when collisions are switched on \cite{Blaizot:2019scw}: The unstable fixed point moves to large negative values, while the stable fixed point $g_+$ evolves adiabatically\footnote{When $\Delta\to 0$ in Eq.~(\ref{eq:dif_gw}) an approximation akin to the adiabatic approximation becomes accurate, and remains so for $\Delta\lesssim 1$.} \cite{Brewer:2019oha} to the hydrodynamic fixed point, $g_*= -4/3$.
+The location of this ``pseudo fixed point'' as $w$ runs from $0$ to $\infty$ corresponds (approximately) to what has been dubbed ``attractor'' \cite{Heller:2015dha}.
+Here the attractor\footnote{For a definition of the notion of attractor more in line with that in use in the literature on dynamical systems we refer the reader to \cite{Behtash:2019txb,behtash2020transasymptotics} and references therein.} is understood as the particular solution of Eq.~(\ref{eq:dif_gw}), $g_{\rm att}(w)$, that connects $g_+$ as $w\to 0$ to $g_*$ as $w\to\infty$.
+As was shown in \cite{Blaizot:2019scw} the fixed point structure at small $w$ is only moderately affected by the higher moments ($\L_n$, with $n\ge 2$), which explains why the two-moment truncation (\ref{eq:Lequ}) is a good approximation to the solution of the full kinetic equation for the lowest two moments\footnote{The main effect of the higher moment is to bring $g_+$ to its correct value, thereby eliminating the regions of the attractor corresponding to negative longitudinal pressure.}.
+Finally, in view of the close relation between the coupled equations (\ref{eq:Lequ}) and hydrodynamics, the same fixed point structure plays a prominent role in second order hydrodynamics.